zakenaio/ci2023dfs-p1-site-main/README.md

 #### Wireframe
 My initial idea deviates slightly from the final result, but its close.
-I struggled with the right feel, so i made a one single section for every part, instead of having h2 in one, content in one underneath.
+I struggled with the right feel, so i made one single section for every part, instead of having h2 in one, content in one underneath.
 I believe it was the right choice, simpler easier on the eyes.